Documentation

 Indexly Data Analysis & File Pipeline Overview

-Learn how Indexly analyzes CSV, JSON, NDJSON, XLSX, XML, YAML, and Parquet files using its universal loader, orchestrator, and smart pipelines.
+Understand how Indexly analyzes CSV, JSON, NDJSON, SQLite, Excel, XML, YAML, and Parquet files through its universal loader and specialized pipelines.

 Database Analysis – Analyze SQLite Databases